Top SQL Interview Questions

 21. What is a stored procedure?
 Give an example.

 A stored procedure is a prepared SQL code that can be saved and reused.
-In other words, you can consider a stored procedure to be a function consisting of many SQL statements to access the database system.
+In other words, we can consider a stored procedure to be a function consisting of many SQL statements to access the database system.
 We can consolidate several SQL statements into a stored procedure and execute them whenever and wherever required.

-A stored procedure can be used as a means of modular programming, i.e., you can create a stored procedure once, store it, and call it multiple times as required.
+A stored procedure can be used as a means of modular programming, i.e., we can create a stored procedure once, store it, and call it multiple times as required.
 This also supports faster execution when compared to executing multiple queries.

 CREATE PROCEDURE procedure_name AS Sql_statement GO; To execute we will use this: EXEC procedure_name